Frequently Asked Questions

 What Our Customers are Saying

-When asked about The Water Store customer service, he said "Excellent water quality, pleasant surroundings and helpful staff!" ...
+When asked about The Water Store Midland customer experience, Chuck says "Great service, good water and friendly staff" ...

 When asked about his experience at The Water Store in Midland, Ted said "Good service all the time."...